ewanlonnen/assessment-1/Meeting Log.md

 • Continued work towards user testing
 • Began integration testing and encountered some issues involving SQL
-• Began adding code comments to increase its quality as it was pointed out to be missing in Code Review 2
+• Began adding code comments to increase its quality as it was pointed out to be missing in Code Review 2 WEEK 8:
+• Continued to develop our user testing
+• Due to external circumstances only managed to meet once this week.
+• Finished adding code comments